Small integral generators of totally complex number fields: Lemmas

 Because $K/k$ is a quadratic extension it follows from the two containments on the right of (\ref{extra565}) that either

 As $K$ is totally complex the equality on the right of (\ref{extra572}) is clearly impossible, and we conclude that the equality on the left of (\ref{extra572}) must hold.
-This verifies the equality on the right of (\ref{extra516}).
-It also shows that the automorphism $\rho$ in (\ref{extra523}) fixes the subfield $\sigma_w\bigl(k\bigr)$. \end{proof}
+This verifies the equality in (\ref{extra516}).
+It also shows that the restriction of complex conjugation to $\sigma_w(K)$ fixes the real subfield $\sigma_w\bigl(k\bigr)$.
+The field extension $\sigma_w(K) / \sigma_w\bigl(k\bigr)$ is quadratic and therefore Galois.
+We conclude that $\rho$ in (\ref{extra523}) is indeed an automorphism. \end{proof}

 In the statement of Lemma \ref{lemhaar2} the map $\rho : \C \rightarrow \C$ is restricted in (\ref{extra523}) to the various embeddings of $K$ into $\C$.
 We record a variant in which $K$ is fixed and the group $\Aut\bigl(K/k\bigr)$ is identified.